SkygearIO/go-skycli/README.md

 is path to a directory, each record is saved individually in its own file.

-When exporting records with assets, the asset will be downloaded from the database before odcli write the output for the record.
+When exporting records with assets, the asset will be downloaded from the database before skycli write the output for the record.
 The output value of the key pointing to the asset will contain complex value as mentioned in FILE FORMAT.